 Services/referrals provided to the individuals:

-- Mental health care and anger management services (Provider List)
+- Mental health care and anger management services - Mental Health Care Provider List (PDF)

-- Education programs for issues of chemical abuse and violence (Provider List)
+- Education programs for issues of chemical abuse and violence - Chemical Education Provider List (PDF)

 - Referral services to appropriate chemical abuse or violence programs